openedx/edx-documentation/en_us/install_operations/source/configuration/sites/changing_appearance/enable_theme.rst

    accessible to your Open edX installation.
 For example, you might place it at the root of the file system in a directory named ``/my-open-edx-themes``.

-   Set the file permissions on the directory, and all of its subdirectories, to allow the Open edX server users to read and write it in.
+#.
+Set the file permissions on the themes directory, and all of its subdirectories, to
+   allow the Open edX server users to read and write it in.
 For example, to allow the ``edxapp`` user for the LMS and Studio to read and write files in the themes directory, you might use the following commands.